 A. Personal Data that FICO Collects, Processes, Stores, and Discloses

-- Identifiers such as a real name, alias, signature, postal address, telephone number, unique personal identifier, online identifier Internet Protocol address, email address, account name, social security number, driver's license number, passport number, or other similar identifiers.
+- Identifiers such as a real name, alias, signature, postal address, telephone number, unique personal identifier, online identifier, Internet Protocol address, email address, account name, social security number, driver's license number, passport number, or other similar identifiers.

 2. Sources of Personal Data

-A. Consumer Provided Information.
+A. Consumer Provided Information

-B. Credit Bureaus and Other Data Sources.
+B. Credit Bureaus and Other Data Sources

-FICO collects personal data from credit bureaus if it is necessary for the delivery of the services we provide you, and we may access public sources of personal data, such as census data and real estate records, and private source of personal data such as business bureau, industry analyst, or market research data.
+We collect personal data from credit bureaus if it is necessary for the delivery of the services we provide you, and we may access public sources of personal data, such as census data and real estate records, and private source of personal data such as business bureau, industry analyst, or market research data.

 3. Storage and Retention of Personal Data

-Your personal information will be held only as long as you are a FICO customer, or the customer of a business for which FICO is a vendor, and thereafter only if FICO or the business has a legitimate interest in the personal data.
-FICO may use personal information in a depersonalized (anonymized or pseudonymised) or aggregated format for the purpose of reviewing and improving our own account acquisition and management processes, analyzing the effectiveness of our solutions, and creating, validating or updating our products and services.
+Your personal information will be held only as long as you are a FICO customer, or the customer of a business for which FICO is a vendor, and thereafter only if we or the business has a legitimate business interest in the personal data.
+We may use personal information in a depersonalized (anonymized or pseudonymised) or aggregated format for the purpose of reviewing and improving our own account acquisition and management processes, analyzing the effectiveness of our solutions, and creating, validating or updating our products and services.

 4. Disclosure of Personal Data

-A. Service Providers (vendors and contractors).
+A. Service Providers (vendors; contractors; distributors)

 - Auditing related to a current customer interactions and concurrent transactions, including counting ad impressions to unique visitors, verifying positioning and quality of ad impressions, and auditing compliance with this specification and other standards.

-- Maintaining and servicing accounts, providing customer service, processing or fulfilling orders and transactions, verifying customer information, processing payments, providing financing, providing advertising or marketing services, providing analytic services, or providing similar services on behalf of FICO or its service providers.
+- Maintaining and servicing accounts, providing customer service, processing or fulfilling orders and transactions, verifying customer information, processing payments, providing financing, providing advertising or marketing services, providing analytic services, or providing similar services on behalf of FICO or our service providers.